ooyala/termite/README.md

   @logger = Termite::Logger.new("/var/lib/daily_termite_logs", "daily")
   @logger = Termite::Logger.new("/tmp/rotatable.txt", 15, 1024000)  # Up to 15 logs of size 1024000

+You can also use all the standard methods of Ruby logging:

+  @logger.log(Logger::INFO, "I feel Ruby-compatible")
+  @logger << "This message gets logged as INFO"

+Similarly, when using a file logger, the output should be very similar to what you'd get from a Ruby logger.
+So a Termite logger is nearly a drop-in replacement for the Ruby logger, plus you get Syslog output and console output *in addition* to your existing to-file output.

 Log Level
 =========